kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 That is a qualitatively different experience from reading a static manual.

-## The New Documentation UX Is Conversational but Evidence-Based
+## The New Documentation UX Is Conversational but Evidence-Based { #conversational-ux }

 There is a risk in describing this as conversational documentation.